Cost of Living in San Francisco, CA [2025]

 How Much Is Child Care in San Francisco, CA?

 Childcare in San Francisco is a budget buster, often exceeding the cost of rent.
-For working families, this essential expense starts around $2,450 per month for full-time infant care and can range from $1,700 to $2,000 for toddlers.
-Even preschoolers are costly, with monthly rates typically ranging from $1,500 to $2,000.
+For working families, this essential expense averages $39,108 per year for a family with two children.
+Even preschoolers are costly, with monthly rates typically averaging around $2,800 per month.

 San Francisco's high cost of living and competitive childcare market are key drivers of these prices.
 The need for qualified staff, comprehensive programs, and the city's overall expenses all contribute.
 While some families explore home-based or cooperative childcare options for potential savings, even these alternatives come at a premium compared to national averages.